 Spellings: Spellings are taught according to the rules and words contained in Appendix 1 of the English National Curriculum.
 Teachers use the Spelling Shed Spelling Scheme to support their teaching and to provide activities that link to the weekly spellings.
-Children are given spellings to learn each week and are given a spelling test the following week.
+Each class has a discrete spelling lesson at the beginning of the week to explicitly teach the spelling rules and patterns.
+Children are then given the spellings to learn and are tested at the end of the week.
 When marking work, teachers identify words that children have spelled incorrectly from within that child’s known ability.
 Children are then encouraged to identify these incorrect spellings in their own writing and correct them.

-Grammar and Punctuation: Teachers focus on particular grammar and punctuation skills as standalone lessons, to embed and develop pupil’s understanding or to consolidate skills.
-Grammar and punctuation knowledge and skills are also taught through English lessons to help consolidate and put it in to context.
+Grammar and Punctuation: Teachers focus on particular grammar and punctuation skills linked to the genre type being studied, to embed and develop pupil’s understanding or to consolidate skills.
+Grammar and punctuation knowledge and skills are taught through English lessons to help consolidate and put it in to context.
 Teachers plan to teach the required skills through the genres of writing that they are teaching, linking it to the genre to make it more connected with the intended writing outcome.